An alphabetical list of services and council business.

 Hamiltonians are passionate about the Waikato River – read about what's planned for its future.

-A section of Hamilton’s popular river path network will be closed for three weeks for a renewal project.
+A section of Hamilton’s river path network north of Fairfield Bridge will be closed for two days this week.

 In the run up to Guy Fawkes Night on Monday 5 November, Hamilton City Council is reminding people of the need to act safely towards people, pets and property when letting off fireworks.

 Fitch Ratings has affirmed Hamilton City Council’s high ranking in international credit ratings.

 Members of the public are asked to stay clear of two sites at Innes Common over the next two days (30 and 31 October).

 It’s nearly 100 years since the guns fell silent on Armistice Day 1918.
 Hamilton is gearing up for a major centenary service on Sunday 11 November.